Correlation Between Highland Long/short and Hartford Healthcare

 Pair Corralation between Highland Long/short and Hartford Healthcare

-Assuming the 90 days horizon Highland Longshort Healthcare is expected to generate 0.22 times more return on investment than Hartford Healthcare.
-However, Highland Longshort Healthcare is 4.45 times less risky than Hartford Healthcare.
-It trades about -0.07 of its potential returns per unit of risk.
-Hartford Healthcare Hls is currently generating about -0.05 per unit of risk.
-If you would invest 1,654 in Highland Longshort Healthcare on December 1, 2024 and sell it today you would lose (13.00) from holding Highland Longshort Healthcare or give up 0.79% of portfolio value over 90 days.
+Assuming the 90 days horizon Highland Longshort Healthcare is expected to under-perform the Hartford Healthcare.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Highland Longshort Healthcare is 3.87 times less risky than Hartford Healthcare.
+The mutual fund trades about -0.05 of its potential returns per unit of risk.
+The Hartford Healthcare Hls is currently generating about 0.02 of returns per unit of risk over similar time horizon.
+If you would invest 1,633 in Hartford Healthcare Hls on December 30, 2024 and sell it today you would earn a total of 16.00 from holding Hartford Healthcare Hls or generate 0.98% return on investment over 90 days.

 Highland Longshort Healthcare vs. Hartford Healthcare Hls